prody/ProDy-website/tutorials/insty_tutorial/trajectory.rst

    dcd.setCoords(atoms)

-Next, we instantiate an :class:`.InteractionsDCD` instance which stores all the information about interactions for protein structure for multiple frames.
+Next, we instantiate an :class:`.InteractionsTrajectory` instance which stores all the information about interactions for protein structure for multiple frames.
-With :meth:`.InteractionsDCD.calcProteinInteractionsDCD`, we can compute all types of interactions such as hydrogen bonds, salt bridges, repulsive ionic bonding, Pi-cation, Pi-stacking, and hydrophobic) at once.
+With :meth:`.InteractionsTrajectory.calcProteinInteractionsTrajectory`, we can compute all types of interactions such as hydrogen bonds, salt bridges, repulsive ionic bonding, Pi-cation, Pi-stacking, and hydrophobic) at once.
 Be aware that those computations may take a while, depending on the size of the system and the number of frames that are stored by the DCD file.
-Therefore, we recommend saving the results as an *output* file. *Output* file, here *calcProteinInteractionsDCD.pkl*, can be reloaded and used with all availabe functions and methods.
+Therefore, we recommend saving the results as an *output* file. *Output* file, here *calcProteinInteractionsTrajectory.pkl*, can be reloaded and used with all availabe functions and methods.

 .. ipython:: python

-   interactionsDCD = InteractionsDCD('trajectory')
+   interactionsTrajectory = InteractionsTrajectory('trajectory')
-   interactionsDCD.calcProteinInteractionsDCD(atoms, dcd, output='interactions_data_5kqm')
+   interactionsTrajectory.calcProteinInteractionsTrajectory(atoms, dcd, output='interactions_data_5kqm')

-The results are displayed on the screen but they can display them also using :meth:`.InteractionsDCD.getInteractions()` method.
+The results are displayed on the screen but they can display them also using :meth:`.InteractionsTrajectory.getInteractions()` method.

 .. ipython:: python

-   interactionsDCD.getInteractions()
+   interactionsTrajectory.getInteractions()

 Moreover, we can display the evolution of each interaction type during the